 Youth aging out of a foster care program typically face many hardships relating to their time in the child welfare system.
 Foster care facts to consider:

-- 6% of all children in the U.S. will find themselves in the foster care system before they turn 18.
+- 6 percent of all children in the U.S. will find themselves in the foster care system before they turn 18.

-- 20% of those who age out of the foster care system lack a home when they turn 18.
+- One out of every five people who age out of the foster care system lack a home when they turn 18.

-- By the time foster youth are 24, only around 50% of them will have stable and steady employment.
+- By the time foster youth are 24, only half of them will have stable and steady employment.
 The same percentage develop substance abuse.

 But, AFS has a notable track record of helping former foster youth have successful transitions.